-Greyhound racing is on the wane—it's now illegal in 40 states and will be phased out in Florida by 2021.
-But greyhounds still bred for racing spend most of their time in crates, pens or fenced enclosures without the love of a family.
+Greyhound racing is on the wane—it's now illegal in more than 40 states.
 We can eliminate greyhound racing through education, compassion and action.

 - What is wrong with greyhound racing?

 - Aren’t greyhounds used for racing well cared for?

 - Does greyhound racing contribute to dog overpopulation?